godotengine/godot-docs/classes/class_raycast2d.rst

 Only enabled raycasts will be able to query the space and report collisions.

-RayCast2D calculates intersection every fixed frame (see :ref:`Node<class_node>`), and the result is cached so it can be used later until the next frame.
-If multiple queries are required between fixed frames (or during the same frame) use :ref:`force_raycast_update<class_RayCast2D_force_raycast_update>` after adjusting the raycast.
+RayCast2D calculates intersection every physics frame (see :ref:`Node<class_node>`), and the result is cached so it can be used later until the next frame.
+If multiple queries are required between physics frames (or during the same frame) use :ref:`force_raycast_update<class_RayCast2D_force_raycast_update>` after adjusting the raycast.

 Member Function Description
 ---------------------------